sisl/Contrail/docs/source/tutorial.rst

      The waypoints of the trajectories in this selected nominal encounter will serve as the mean values for the multivariate probability distribution during generation.

 #.
 Indicate how many encounters you would like to generate using the model you just defined.
+Recommend generating at least 1000 encounters.
 #.
 Click *Generate*.

-You will be redirected back to the home page where you will see a spinner in the center of the screen; the spinner will continue to spin until the generation process has completed.
+You will be redirected back to the home page where you will see a spinner in the navbar; the spinner will continue to spin until the generation process has completed.
 Once the spinner disappears, you can click on the *Encounter ID* dropdown menu to confirm the generation process worked correctly.
 If you see a Nominal Encounter and the correct number of encounters available in the dropdown menu, then the process was successful.